JackOfTheCouch/SonicCreepyBundle/README.md

 If there are issues, make sure to notify me either from here, or from the corresponging video in my [YouTube channel](https://www.youtube.com/channel/UCYFaFqDCd6TaKpSbYDDaH5A)

 Have fun!

+Special thanks to the Psych Engine Discord server...y un saludo a la grasa, y a los del Funkianexo <3